 The United States' efforts during World War II drew heavily on both the people and resources of the state of Florida.

-Over 250,000 Floridians volunteered or were drafted into the armed forces.
+More than 250,000 Floridians volunteered or were drafted into the armed forces.
 Dozens of military bases were established or expanded in the state, and personnel flooded into Florida by the thousands.
-Many soldiers, sailors, marines, airmen, and nurses who trained or served in Florida later returned to the state as retirees and helped fuel the postwar economic boom.
+Many soldiers, sailors, marines, airmen and nurses who trained or served in Florida later returned to the state as visitors or new residents and helped fuel the postwar economic boom.

 Agriculture was Florida's primary economic contribution to the war effort.
 Prices for agricultural goods generally increased during the war years.
 The price of cotton, for example, doubled during the war.
 Citrus production in Florida surpassed that of California for the first time in 1942-43 with 80 million boxes produced.